Written by Progressive Nutritional

 As time goes on, the body makes less collagen.
 Collagen production also drops due to too much sun exposure, smoking, excessive alcohol consumption, decrease amounts of sleep and exercise.2 In the skin, collagen product decreases along with the tightly organized network becoming unorganized2 which leads to the wrinkles and loss of skin’s elasticity.

-Let's take a look at how collagen can benefit your overall health, from the inside out.
+Let's take a closer look at how, exactly, collagen can help supplement your lifestyle.

 Building lean muscle is not only important for athletes but also important for overall health and aging.
 To build lean muscle, amino acids are needed.
 What a better source of amino acids than collagen?!
 Collagen contains 19 out of the 20 amino acids and is a great source of proline and glycine.3 Interesting research showed benefit in lean muscle mass & strength after participants did resistance training and supplemented with collagen within an hour.4